 I’ve been tinkering with building websites since 1996, when I was in college.
 Through the years I’ve continued to develop various site ideas, most of which were terrible, but I guess they were good learning experiences.
-Anyway, I’ve kept at it, and now generate a passive side income through my efforts.
+Anyway, I’ve kept at it, and now generate a small, passive side income through my efforts.

 Some of the things I’ve done are below.